-If you are serious about building a business and if you are serious about not wasting your time and money and efforts in doing things that would not result in any positive outcome, you better tame your excitement a bit and take a more practical approach to take your idea to the market.
+If you are serious about building a business and serious about not wasting your time and money and effort doing things that would not result in any positive outcome, you better tame your excitement a bit and take a more practical approach to take your idea to the market.

 Instead of straight going into building the product, I would suggest, which most experts do, that you validate your idea.
 Validating your idea means trying to understand whether your hypothesis holds true when it comes in contact with reality.

 Business happens in reality, which happens to be quite different from what you find exciting in your mind.
-Validating an idea means testing your hypothesis regarding your idea bringing it into contact with reality.
-It allows you to understand whether there is a real market need for your product.
-It helps you to refine your idea using the feedback from people who will eventually be using your product.
+Validating an idea means testing your hypothesis by bringing it into contact with reality.
+It allows you to understand whether there is a real market for your product.
+It helps you to refine your idea using feedback from people who will eventually be using your product.
 Validating will save you time, money, and effort.

-Now how to approach validating an idea when you don’t have a product as yet.
+Now how to approach validating an idea when you don’t have a product.
 There are no hard and fast rules.
 But there are approaches that work better than others.
-The first step to validating your idea is talking to people - anyone who would like to listen to you.
+The first step to validating your idea is talking to people, anyone who would listen.

-People have a misconception.
-Particularly when it comes to startup ideas that if they share it, people will steal it.
+People have a misconception when it comes to startup ideas that people are waiting to steal their ideas.
+As soon as they share their idea, opportunists will steal it.
 This is a gross misunderstanding of how things work.
 Ideas rarely get stolen.
 Often two people can have similar ideas.
 Rarely ideas are original.
 If you are talking about some invention, that’s different.
-Otherwise, ideas worth little unless you implement them.
+Otherwise, ideas are worth little unless you implement them.

 There are several upsides to talking to people about your idea.
 You get free feedback that you can use to modify your idea.
 It helps mature your idea.
 Most important, you can gauge whether there is an interest in people in your solutions.

 Apart from talking, people have developed a number of approaches to idea validation over the years, which you can use in validating your idea with some modification.
-While standard idea validation approaches such as survey and research have limitations, the structure has also many upsides as well that we often like to overlook.
-Here some of the approaches that you could use to validate your idea.
+While standard idea validation approaches such as surveys and research have limitations, the structure has also many upsides as well that we often like to overlook.
+Here are some of the approaches that you may use to validate your idea.

 Talking to potential customers, competitors, and experts